 - 1 cup flour barley and oat are my favorites

 - Mix the milk, lemon juice or vinegar, and oats.

 - Cover and let soak for 20 minutes.

 - Mix the soaked oats with the oil, maple syrup, egg, and vanilla (stir in the blueberries last).

 - In a separate bowl, mix the flour, baking powder, and salt.

 - Mix the dry ingredients with the wet just until combined.

-- Dollop the batter into 12 paper muffin cups.
+- Divide the batter between 12 paper muffin cups.

-- Bake 13-16 minutes, until toothpick comes out clean.
+- Bake 12-15 minutes or until toothpick comes out clean.

 I was most impressed with barley flour in terms of taste, but if you are gluten-free, oat flour (grind your own gluten-free oats) is also good.